NVIDIA/NeMo-Framework-Launcher/README.md

 <img src="img/Stable Diffusion FID-CLIP.png"/>

-For Stable Diffusion 2.0 base, we followed the same configuration but evaluated CLIP score by VIT-g/14 version of the CLIP model.
+For Stable Diffusion 2.0 base, we followed the same configuration to evaluate.
 The result are presented below, our own checkpoint can be compared to open-source Stable Diffusion 2.0 base.

 <img src="img/Stable Diffusion 2.0 FID-CLIP.png"/>